-Next up, I like to print my chart on cardstock and us a Sharpie to darken in the days that the responsibility does NOT need to be completed.
+Next up, print your chart on cardstock paper.
+I like to print my chart on cardstock and us a Sharpie to darken in the days that the responsibility does NOT need to be completed.
 It makes it easy for both my girls and I see what days they need to do what.

 All of that being said, you will see that you have a couple of option for your free printable chart.
 You can select one that says chore chart at the top if that is the term you use at your house.
 You can also select one that says responsibilities at the top.
-You will receive two versions of either chart.
-One version will have a plain area with only the wording at the top and the other will have the wording with circles.
+One version has a plain area with only the wording at the top and the other has the wording with circles.
 Pick whichever version you prefer.

 I love new anything that has to do with organizing…so I’m loving our new charts.
 They are helping me follow up on a few things that I stink at following up with.
 That is fantastic for both me and my girls.